The Incentive Trust

 - Will success in meeting your objectives be clearly measurable?

-- Will you provide any opportunity for the trustee to make judgment calls based on the goals you are trying to achieve, or will you cover everything in the trust stipulations?
+- Will you provide any opportunity for the trustee to make judgment calls based on the goals you are trying to achieve, or will you cover everything in the trust terms?

-Likewise, he points out, a stipulation designed to encourage marriage by withholding distributions from a divorced beneficiary might have the effect of trapping someone in a bad marriage.
+Likewise, a stipulation designed to encourage marriage by withholding distributions from a divorced beneficiary might have the effect of trapping someone in a bad marriage.

-"I can’t emphasize enough the importance of putting on paper what you are trying to accomplish and discussing these objectives in advance with those who will be involved in administering the trust funds.
+It is important not only to put on paper what you are trying to accomplish, but to discuss your objectives in advance with those who will be involved in administering the trust funds, prior to executing trust documents.
 Naming a financial institution as trustee can provide the long-term continuity and objective decision making you seek.

-This article originally appeared in the Fall 2008 issue of Wealth magazine.
+This article originally appeared in the Fall 2008 issue of Wealth magazine and has been updated here in February 2015.